Nishadayalan/Ex.No.3/README.md

+# Ex.No.3  To design an AI-powered chatbot that assists customers in resolving issues related to product troubleshooting, order tracking, and general inquiries.
+The chatbot should handle various customer queries efficiently while maintaining a conversational and user-friendly tone.
-# Ex.No.3-Scenario-Based Report Development Utilizing Diverse Prompting Techniques for the the following Prompt Engineering types with examples - Straightforward Prompts - Tabular Format Prompting - Missing Word Prompting - Preceding Question Prompting.
+Using Straightforward Prompts - Tabular Format Prompting - Missing Word Prompting - Preceding Question Prompting techniques.

 ### DATE: 03-08-2026
 ### REGISTER NUMBER : 212223230143